Charing Cross (District line) tube crash

 The Charing Cross (District line) tube crash occurred on 17 May 1938 at about 09:55 hours, between Charing Cross (now Embankment) and Temple stations.
 Six people were killed when a Circle line service ran into the rear of a District line service held at an automatic signal.
 A wiring error had caused the preceding signal to incorrectly display a green aspect.
+By chance a registered Nurse Phyllis Newton from Leicestershire was on the train, despite her own injuries, she worked on the victims for over two hours before being taken to hospital.

 Preliminary events

 The track circuits connected to the signal cabin at Charing Cross had been converted to alternating current on the morning of 8 May.
 As a result, there was some wiring which needed to be secured.
 This work was carried out during the engineering hours on 17 May.

 Signal fault

 The signal wiring engineer had secured and reconnected all wires between the various circuit breakers in the cabin.
 However, one wire, which linked circuit breaker number 8 to circuit breaker number 9 had been put on the wrong terminal of circuit breaker number 9.
 This caused signal EH9, the eastbound starter signal, to clear even though the section ahead was occupied by a train held at automatic signal number 823.

 The cabin was put into automatic mode as this was how it was normally set, but no testing was carried out, and traffic began with no observation from the engineers.
 Manual working was only used when a train was to be reversed at Charing Cross.